-The final enrollment in this free, 10-week noncredit course on modern and contemporary American poetry was 36,523.
-Contributions to the discussion forums were read (well, viewed) 957,000 times.
-Video recordings of collaborative close readings of poems were viewed nearly a half million times in ten weeks.
-The course site remains open for those enrolled for another nine months.
+The enrollment in this free, 10-week noncredit course on modern and contemporary American poetry was 42,523 in the fall of 2012, and 38,150 in the fall of 2013 and 38,800 in the fall of 2014, 34,000 in the fall of 2015, and 21,000 in the fall of 2016.
+Contributions to the discussion forums were read (well, viewed) 957,000 times in 2012.
+Video recordings of collaborative close readings of poems were viewed nearly a half million times in ten weeks (in '12, '13 and '14 each).
+The course site remains open for those enrolled for another nine months after each session ends in mid-November.
 Here are some links:

 Wildly over the top, but charming and fascinating: http://bit.ly/Oijddm.
 ModPo will change the world, she says.
 I'm heartened by what she says about class, and by this: “Granting access to knowledge to everyone, anywhere in the world, no matter their level of education, or motives for learning, is downright revolutionary” and “I’d call it one of the greatest humanitarian efforts we’ve seen.
 So when class starts just a few hours from now, Indeed my world will change forever.”

 [From a commentary published in Psychology Today:]

 Yes it's true I have studied modern poetry before — in the normal small-class setting.
 Cappucinos and berets optional.
 At Bennington, at Boston University and Breadloaf.
 But I've never taken a course taught by a UPenn professor, with a class size of 28,000.
 And counting.